Lockheed Martin F-35 Lightning II: Netherlands

-On 27 December 2021 the Netherlands declared initial operational capability (IOC) for its fleet of 24 F-35As that it has received to date from its order for 46 F-35As.
-In 2022, the Netherlands announced they will order an additional 6 F-35s, totaling 52 aircraft ordered.
+On 27 December 2021, the Netherlands declared initial operational capability (IOC) for its fleet of 24 F-35As it has received to date from its order for 46 F-35As.
+In 2022, the Netherlands announced they will order an additional six F-35s, totaling 52 aircraft ordered.
+As of September 2024, 40 out of the 52 ordered have been delivered, and the Netherlands seeks to order another six jets to help completely phase out their F-16 fleet.

 Variants

 The F-35 was designed with three initial variants – the F-35A, a CTOL land-based version; the F-35B, a STOVL version capable of use either on land or on aircraft carriers; and the F-35C, a CATOBAR carrier-based version.
 Since then, there has been work on the design of nationally specific versions for Israel and Canada.

 F-35A

 The F-35A is the conventional take-off and landing (CTOL) variant intended for the USAF and other air forces.
 It is the smallest, lightest version and capable of 9 g, the highest of all variants.

 Although the F-35A currently conducts aerial refueling via boom and receptacle method, the aircraft can be modified for probe-and-drogue refueling if needed by the customer.
 A drag chute pod can be installed on the F-35A, with the Royal Norwegian Air Force being the first operator to adopt it.
+The F-35A has a tailhook designed to stop the aircraft during emergency situations.
+Unlike the more robust unit of the carrier-based F-35C, the F-35A's tailhook is a single-use device.